 3. Requirement elicitation and system design.

-4. Testing strategies.
+4. Implementation strategies.

-6. Introduction to the later phases of software development.
+5. Introduction to the later phases of software development.

-7. Personal, professional and social responsibilities in ICT and how they need to be considered in all phases of software development.
+6. Personal, professional and social responsibilities in ICT and how they need to be considered in all phases of software development.

-Workshop: for 2 hour(s) per Week for Full Term
+Face to Face On Campus 2 hour(s) per Week for Full Term